M-Bilal-Naveed/MetLab-Tasks/README.md

-# MetLab-T1-Circle
+# MetLab-Tasks
-This is a Lab task of MetLab in which an image have black center.
+This is a Lab tasks of MetLab.